sagemath/sage/src/doc/en/developer/doctesting.rst

 Likewise, when the doctester runs into a :class:`ModuleNotFoundError`, the doctest fixer will automatically add a ``# needs ...`` tag.

+The switch ``--distribution`` can be repeated; the given distributions will be tested in sequence.
+Using ``--distribution all`` is equivalent to a preset list of ``--distribution`` switches.
+With the switch ``--fixed-point``, the doctest fixer runs the given distributions until no more changes are made.

 Updating baseline files